dcardonav/dcardonav.github.io/_portfolio/netzero.md

 for their temporal disaggregation; with the goal of achieving large computational gains in their solutions.
 Also, as part of my work, I am to develop a methodology to apply our findings to real world models.

-**Skills involved:**: Data analysis, machine learning, mathematical modeling, energy systems modeling, computer programming
+**Skills involved:**: Data analysis, machine learning, optimization, energy systems modeling, computer programming

 [^1]: [More information](https://www.tugraz.at/en/institutes/iee/research/current-projects/netzero-opt)